akashacms/stacked-directories/guide/configuration.html.md

 The _isReady_ field is a Promise.
 The Promise is resolved once the DirsWatcher has finished the initial directory scan.
 The resolved value will he _true_ if the scan was successful, and _false_ otherwise.

+# Configuring the directory stack

+As we see above, the directory stack is an array of objects.
+Each object describes one directory in the stack.

+The fields in these objects are:

+* `mounted`: The file system path that is to be used
+* `mountPoint`: The virtual path it is mounted to, where `/` represents a directory mounted at the root of the virtual space
+* `ignore`: An array of glob patterns of files that should be ignored.
+This can be used to weed out files like `.DS_Store`.